Keep the Kids Active to Ward Off Summer Blues

-- Limit TV watching to roughly two hours a day.
-Have your kids earn their leisure time by having them do jumping jacks or sit-ups during commercials.
-If there are multiple children present, have them play Simon Says or Duck Duck Goose.
+Instead, have your kids earn their leisure time by having them do jumping jacks or sit-ups during commercials.
+If there are multiple children present, have them play Simon Says or Duck, Duck, Goose.